Steps to Prepare Your Home for a Professional Pest Control Treatment

 Move Furniture and Belongings to Allow Access to Entry Points

-- Group small items into sealed containers or bags.
+• Place small items in sealed containers or bags.

 Plan for Pet Safety and Temporary Relocation if Needed